enterspeedhq/enterspeed-docs/docs/key-concepts/overview.md

 ### Collection Schemas

+Collection schema is a schema that consists of items definition, that can be later retrieved in user defined slices in Delivery API.

-A collection schema is a reusable schema that is used across multiple schemas.
-A typical use case is when you want a specific data structure and type of data across many schemas.
+A typical use case is when you want to retrieve slice of larger collection, instead of retrieving entire collection.

-You can read more about partials [here](/docs/key-concepts/partial-schemas.md) and how it is used.
+You can read more about collection schemas [here](/docs/key-concepts/collection-schemas.md) and how it is used.

 ### Actions